RSXEnthusiast/MediaHandler/README.md

    * The video should be preserved at original quality
    * The Audio track will be overwritten by the new WAV audio track
       * This should be a lossless conversion, unless I misunderstood or missed something
+* Run automatically when detecting new media
+   * You could set this cron job up, but I would not suggest it and haven't tested it.
+   * It's intended to be run after dumping footage from cameras and organizing it into directories.
+      * This will ensure that media's associated LRV files exist.
 * So much other stuff that I haven't listed here
    * Walk your dog
    * Edit the video for you